 Site Map

 A detailed Site Map is provided to show how the BCH Central Portal is organized.

-In the sections you will find links to each page of the BCH, including the pages of the Management Centre, which are limited to registered users only.
+A bar with the links to the BCH sections is placed at the top of the Site Map page.
+It takes the user to the corresponding section on the page.
+In these sections the user will find links to each page of the BCH, including the pages of the Management Centre, which are limited to registered users only.